aws/aws-mysql-odbc/README.md

         cmake -S . -B build -G "Unix Makefiles" -DMYSQLCLIENT_STATIC_LINKING=true -DWITH_UNIXODBC=1 -DENABLE_UNIT_TESTS=TRUE
         cmake --build build --config Release
         ```
-2. There are two options to run the unit tests.
+2. There are two options to run the unit tests:
-    - Run `ctest` directly from the `testing` directory, or;
+    - Run `ctest` directly from the `testing` directory.
     - Navigate to `testing/bin/Release` and run `testing.exe`.
-To specify a particular test or test suite, use `--gtest_filter` in the command.
+To specify a particular test or test suite, include `--gtest_filter` in the command.

-The following is an example running all the tests in the `TopologyServiceTest` suite with the `.\testing.exe --gtest_filter=TopologyServiceTest.*` command:
+The following example demonstrates running all the tests in the `TopologyServiceTest` suite with the `.\testing.exe --gtest_filter=TopologyServiceTest.*` command:

 ```
 PS C:\Other\dev\aws-mysql-odbc\testing\bin\Release> .\testing.exe --gtest_filter=TopologyServiceTest.*